mirwisek/bdm-labs/Problems BDM/02-Distributed Data.md

 8. Given *N* replicas, let’s call *R* the *ReadConcern* parameter of MongoDB and *W* the *WriteConcern* (which indicate respectively the number of copies it reads and writes, before confirming the operation to the user); give the equation involving those variables that corresponds to the **eventually consistent** configuration.

+    ***

+    $$
+    W+R<=N
+    $$

-*W+R<=N* --> Replicas updated (W) may not be the same as the ones read (R)
+    Replicas updated (W) may not be the same as the ones read (R)

-N: #replicas
+    $N$ : #replicas

-W: #replicas that have to be written before commit
+    $W$ : #replicas that have to be written before commit

-R: #replicas read that need to coincide before giving response
+    $R$ : #replicas read that need to coincide before giving response

 9. What is the difference between query cost and query response time ...

+    ***

    Query cost = Resources Used
-   Response time = Time taken to perform action
+   Response time = Time taken to get results

+   Query cost referes to the predicted amount of resources to be consumed after running the query while response time refers to the the time taken until results are produced.

     1. in centralized systems?

-Lineal Relation between query cost and response time: The more resources the less time
+    Linear Relation between query cost and response time: The more resources the less time.
+The response time is somewhat close to the predictions of query planner's response time.

     2. in distributed systems?

-Due to paralelism, relation is not lineal.
-(Refering to Universal scalability law)
+    Due to paralelism, relation is not linear (Refering to Universal scalability law)
        - You can be using more resources and affecting response time based on the increase of comunication required.
-       - You can be waiting for a response without using more resources
+       - You can be waiting for a response without using more resources.

 11. Name the two factors that make impossible having linear scalability according to the Universal Scalability Law.

+    ***

-    1. —(a) Communication → More resources imply equal or more communication: Communication cost is not reduced by having more machines, they would remain the same or increase.
+    1. **Communication** → More resources imply equal or more communication: Communication cost is not reduced by having more machines, they would remain the same or increase.

-    2. —(b) Unparalelizable Actions: Some actions are not improved with parallelism.
+    2. **Unparalelizable Actions** → Some actions are not improved with parallelism.
 Examples: A join of all values, read values equal to 'A', etc

 ## 2.2 Problems